How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 5

-When you check the contents of your USB stick in your Kali VM, you can see that the folder you created called Backup exists.
+When you check the contents of your USB stick in your VM, you can see that the folder you created called Backup exists.

 Checking the Contents of the USB Disk